prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Configurator/Segments.md

 ## What are Segments?

 Segments allow you to create partitions for different users and apply various rules to different areas of the platform.
-Segments offer you an extra dimension of flexibility for customizing player experience and behaviour.
+Segments offer you an extra dimension of flexibility for customizing player experience and behavior.

 ## Example